bigw00d/Arduino-ESP32Wiimote/README.md

 # ESP32Wiimote

-ESP32Wiimote is a library that connects with a Nintendo Wii remote.
+ESP32Wiimote is a library that connects with a Wii remote.

 ## Installation
 1. Download the zip file